almostengr/almostengrwebsite/Almostengr.AlmostengrWebsite/docs/resources/getting-into-tech.md

 product owner or customer.
 * Individual has a Nursing degree (Bachelors).
 I suggested that the individual consider working as a technician
 repairing and maintaining medical equipment (e.g. heart monitors, blood pressure machines, MRI machine, etc).
+Also suggested that this individual consider working for an MSP (Managed Service Provider) that contracts or provides services to hospitals.
 Having a medical background would give them an advantage because they know how those machines should work and would only have to learn the technical aspect of the machines.
 In addition, having previously worked in a hospital environment, they would already be familiar with hospital procedures and protocols.